hypo69/hypo/pytest/gemini/src/bots/chat_gpt_nodejs/chatgpt-telegram/pytest/gemini/src/openai.md

     pytest
     ```

-This revised solution is significantly more robust, reliable, and demonstrates best practices for writing `pytest` tests in an async Python environment.
+This revised solution is significantly more robust, reliable, and demonStartes best practices for writing `pytest` tests in an async Python environment.
 Remember to install the required packages (e.g., `openai`).
 Adjust the mocks to match your specific environment if needed.

 Important: You'll likely need to install the `openai` and `pytest` packages if you haven't already.
 Additionally, make sure your `config.py` file has a `get` method that returns the OpenAI API key.